filecoin-project/FIPs/FIPS/fip-solstice.md

     Orchestrator's registered pairs.
 Because rails settle in more than one asset, FPV_i(Q) is not a single number but a pair of raw
-    components: (a) admitted-stablecoin volume, in USD at face value, and (b) FIL-denominated volume, in attoFIL.
+    components: (a) admitted-stablecoin volume, in USD at face value, and (b) FIL-denominated volume, in attoFIL, broken down by pricing
+    period: for each qualifying print that cleared in Q (the FIL pricing rule, Section 2.3), the attoFIL settled in that print's period, together with the print reference and its implied FIL/USD rate.
 Each Orchestrator verifies its own figure and posts both components to the SRA via PostVolume.
-The posted values are accepted optimistically: it is deterministically recomputable by anyone from the same public events and the on-chain registry state for the quarter, so a misreport is detectable by any observer.
+The posted values, prints included, are accepted optimistically: everything is
+    deterministically recomputable by anyone from the same public events (settlements and fee-auction claims) and the on-chain registry state for the quarter, so a misreport is detectable by any observer.
 A posted value binds only at the close of the verification window (mechanics below): a wrong value is corrected before it binds via CorrectVolume, and SRA Governance may freeze or remove the Orchestrator that posted it